evonnec/balance-the-loan-books/README.md

 Field, Type, Description

-- amount, integer, The size of the loan in cents.
+- `amount`, `integer`, The size of the loan in cents.
-- id, integer, The ID of the loan.
+- `id`, `integer`, The ID of the loan.
 Strictly increasing.
-- interest_rate, float, Between 0 and 1; the interest rate of the loan.
+- `interest_rate`, `float`, Between 0 and 1; the interest rate of the loan.
 In this simplified model, the amount of money we earn from a loan (if it doesn’t default) is amount​ * ​interest_rate​.
-- default_likelihood, float, Between 0 and 1; the probability that this loan will default.
+- `default_likelihood`, `float`, Between 0 and 1; the probability that this loan will default.
 In this simplified model, when the loan defaults, we lose all the money that we lent and do not earn any interest on the loan.
-- state, string, State where the loan originated.
+- `state`, `string`, State where the loan originated.

 ## Calculating Loan Yields